 Demand for our products and services will be dependent on, among other things, market acceptance of our products and services, the technology market in general, and general economic conditions, which are cyclical in nature.
-Because a major portion of our activities is the receipt of revenues from the sales of our products and services, our business operations may continue to be adversely affected by our competitors and prolonged recession periods, although these are not considered to be a factor at present.
+Because a major portion of our activities is the receipt of revenues from the sales of our products and services, our business operations may continue to be challenged by our competitors and prolonged recession periods.